Single diffractive hard exclusive processes for the study of generalized parton distributions: SDHEP with a real photon beam

 \subsubsection{The $2\to2$ hard exclusive scattering of SDHEP}

-First, we examine the $2\to2$ hard exclusive scattering of the SDHEP with a photon beam, \beq[eq:m3 2to2] M_A(p_1) + \gamma(p_2) \to M_C(q_1) + M_D(q_2), \eeq in the CM frame.
+First, we examine the $2\to2$ hard exclusive scattering of the SDHEP with a photon beam, \beq[eq:m3 2to2] M_A(p_1) + \gamma(p_2) \to M_C(q_1) + M_D(q_2), \eeq in the c.m. frame.
 By generalizing \eq{eq:dvmp aux vectors}, we introduce three sets of light-cone vectors,

-where $\hat{z}$ and $\hat{n}$ are normalized 3-vectors along the directions of the initial-state meson $M_A$ and final-state meson $M_C$.
+where $\hat{z}$ and $\hat{n}$ are normalized three-vectors along the directions of the initial-state meson $M_A$ and final-state meson $M_C$.
 Basically, $w_{A,C,D}$ are the light-cone vectors along the directions of meson $A$, $C$ and $D$, respectively, and the corresponding vectors with bars refer to the conjugate light-cone vectors along the opposite directions.
 The essential point is that any soft gluon momentum $k_s$ can be routed to only flow through two collinear subgraphs.
 For this, we introduce the notation $k_s^{(ij)}$ to be a soft gluon momentum that leaves the collinear subgraph $i$ into $S$, then into the collinear subgraph $j$, through the hard subgraph $H$ and back to $i$.
 Apparently, we have $k_s^{(ij)} = -k_s^{(ji)}$, with $i, j = A, C, D$ and $i \neq j$.

-When considering the soft gluon momentum $k_s^{(ij)}$, we expand it in the $w_i$-$w_j$ frame as defined in \eq{eq:frame},\footnote{While we may define the plus and minus components in each $w_i$-$w_j$ frame like Eqs.~\eqref{eq:frame}-\eqref{eq:cov scaling}, having multiple such frames makes the notation cumbersome, so we stick to the covariant notations.} \beq k_s^{(ij)} = w_i \frac{k_s^{(ij)}\cdot w_j}{w_i \cdot w_j} + w_j \frac{k_s^{(ij)}\cdot w_i}{w_i \cdot w_j} + k_{sT}^{(ij)}, \eeq where all the three terms on the right are of the same size, $\order{\lambda_s Q}$.
+When considering the soft gluon momentum $k_s^{(ij)}$, we expand it in the $w_i$-$w_j$ frame as defined in \eq{eq:frame},\footnote{While we may define the plus and minus components in each $w_i$-$w_j$ frame like Eqs.~\eqref{eq:frame}-\eqref{eq:cov scaling}, having multiple such frames makes the notation cumbersome, so we stick to the covariant notations.} \beq k_s^{(ij)} = w_i \frac{k_s^{(ij)}\cdot w_j}{w_i \cdot w_j} + w_j \frac{k_s^{(ij)}\cdot w_i}{w_i \cdot w_j} + k_{sT}^{(ij)} \,, \eeq where all the three terms on the right are of the same size, $\order{\lambda_s Q}$.
 When it flows in the collinear subgraph $i$, whose momenta are dominantly along $w_i$, the $k_s^{(ij)}$ can be approximated to only retain the $w_j$ component, \beq[eq:soft kij] k_s^{(ij)} \simeq \hat{k}_s^{(ij)} = w_j \frac{k_s^{(ij)}\cdot w_i}{w_i\cdot w_j} \,. \eeq Moreover, the coupling of this soft gluon to the collinear subgraph $\D^i$ can be approximated as

 because it is the component $g^{-+}$ of $g^{\mu\nu}$, which is given by $w_j^{\mu} w_i^{\nu} / w_i \cdot w_j$, that provides the dominant contribution.
 In \eq{eq:soft coupling ij}, $k_i$ stands for some collinear momentum in the subgraph $i$.
 This approximation will allow the use of Ward identity to factorize the soft gluons out of the collinear subgraphs.\footnote{We should note that the argument given here is equivalent to Refs.~\cite{Collins:1981ta, Nayak:2005rt} that boost into the rest frame of two collinear subgraphs.
 The underlying reason is that any two distinct collinear subgraphs are well separated in rapidity; in the language here, it is $w_i \cdot w_j \simeq \order{1}$.}